 Really/Real_FaB20 (online group show), fringeartsbath.co.uk/real, 22nd May - 7th June 2020

 Art Night (group show), Academy of Fine Art of Venice, 23rd June 2018

 The GRID Project

-A grid is a visual device which helps controlling the reproduction of an image by dividing it into smaller squares.
-This idea of control, and the double reading of the same word seemed to suit very well both the political miscommunication about AIDS, and the tradition among gay people to use secret languages and signs to convey covert meanings to each other safely – tradition that was rejected by gay activists in the fight to get recognition.
+A grid is also a visual device which helps controlling the reproduction of an image by dividing it into smaller squares.
+I find that this idea of control through partitioning, and the double reading of the same word suit well the political miscommunication about AIDS, and the tradition among gay people to use double meanings and secret languages and signs to convey covert messages to each other safely before the fights for rights and visibility began.

 The lost future I refer to is the one that seemed to be promised by the sexual revolution and the global village, a place and time of possibilities, experimentation, and empowerment through sex and community that was highly unpopular among conservatives.
-That revolutionary climate fed off the need to come together for queer people in a time where hate was straightforward and physically violent, but was also made possible by the low costs of housing in city centres everywhere in the West.
+That revolutionary climate fed off the need to come together for queer people in a time where hate was straightforward and physically violent, but was also made possible by the low costs of housing in Western cities.

-The impact of the recent, much less deadly virus, COVID-19 (and its own metaphors and miscommunication) has triggered this research exactly from the association body = danger, and from the consequent escape in a voluntary self-isolation from possible vehicles of disease.
+The impact of the recent, much less deadly virus, COVID-19 (and its own metaphors and miscommunication) has triggered this research exactly from the association body = danger, and from the consequent escape in a voluntary self-isolation against contagion.